cowprotocol/docs/docs/governance/grants/application-template.md

 **Milestones:**

 Please identify the key milestones that will help track the progress of your grant.
+Pay close attention to the due dates, and ensure they are realistic and align with the completion timeline clause outlined in the terms and conditions section.
 Use the provided table as a summary and expand on each milestone description and deliverables below.

 | Milestone | Due Date | Payment |
 | --- | --- | --- |